ritujane78/eureka-api-gateway/README.md

 **Keycloak** authorization server is used to first generate a token from the credentials, then that code is exchanged with an access token which can further be used for APIs.

-Blockage of http requests through CORS is also handled.
+Blockage of http requests through CORS is also handled, by creating application.yml and setting ** spring.cloud.gateway.server.webflux.globalcors.add-to-simple-url-handler-mapping ** to ** true ** in ** application.properties **.

 ## Ports